-Situated a mere hour across the Straits of Gibraltar from mainland Europe, Morocco has fascinated travellers for centuries with its maze-like city streets and enticing geography.
-Morocco blends the exotic with the cosmopolitan like no other country can as its deeply traditional islamic population has played host to western travellers for years.
+Situated a mere hour across the Straits of Gibraltar from mainland Europe, Morocco has fascinated travelers for centuries with its maze-like city streets and enticing geography.
+Morocco blends the exotic with the cosmopolitan like no other country can as its deeply traditional islamic population has played host to western travelers for years.

 Cycle the well-paved roads that wind high into the alpine of the Atlas Mountains and descend into the river valleys and fertile agricultural plains.
 While stopping at a Kasbah for some mint tea, immerse yourself in Berber culture while indulging in the aromatic Moroccan cuisine.
 Take a camel trek into the Sahara where you can stargaze the night away and cheers the morning sun with a traditional Bedouin breakfast.
 Morocco has been a source of international wonder for centuries, and exploring it by bicycle is the best way to see why.